jmerle/docker-compose-webserver/README.md

 # Docker Compose Webserver

-My docker-compose configuration for a OVH VPS I use that hosts some small web projects of mine.
-It contains a [Traefik](https://traefik.io/) container to serve as a reverse proxy with automatic Let's Encrypt SSL certificates and a [Watchtower](https://github.com/v2tec/watchtower) container to make sure my personal projects update automatically.
+My docker-compose configuration for a VPS I use that hosts some small web projects of mine.
+It contains a [Traefik](https://traefik.io/) container to serve as a reverse proxy with automatic Let's Encrypt SSL certificates and a [Watchtower](https://github.com/v2tec/watchtower) container to make sure my personal projects can update automatically.

 ## Usage

 1. Clone this repository.
 2. Copy `.env.example` to `.env` and modify the variables.
-3. Create a file called `transip.key` with as contents the [private TransIP key](https://www.transip.nl/cp/account/api/) to use when acquiring SSL certificates.
-4. Run `./start.sh`.
+3. Run `./start.sh`.

 To stop the services, run `docker-compose down`.